-The following example shows you how to use Excel formulas in an Excel Chart that varies according to the value of a single cell.
+This page shows you how to use Excel formulas to create an Excel Chart that varies according to the value of a single cell.

-Imagine you have monthly sales figures for 5 salespeople, as listed below, and you want to produce a graph that will show the monthly figures for any selected individual.
+Imagine you have monthly sales figures for 5 salespeople (as shown in the spreadsheet below), and you want to create a graph that will show the monthly figures for any selected individual.
 You also need the graph to automatically update when you select the name of a different individual.

-Initially, you need to create a range of cells that will show the monthly figures for any selected individual and then create an Excel chart that relies on the contents of this range of cells.
+In order to do this, we will initially create a range of cells that will show the monthly figures for any selected individual and then create an Excel chart that relies on the contents of this range of cells.

 =VLOOKUP($A9, $A2:$M6, COLUMN(), 0)